-My family is a sucker for anything with buffalo, cheese, and potatoes… so I knew I would get nothing but happy smiling faces when I told them I’d be making Blackstone Buffalo Chicken Loaded Potatoes!
+My family is a sucker for anything with buffalo, cheese, and potatoes… so I knew I would get nothing but happy smiling faces when I told them I’d be making a recipe for Blackstone Buffalo Chicken Loaded Potatoes!

 This dish does take a little bit of prep work, but then everything is cooked on the Blackstone… so minimal dirty dishes were involved 🙂

 Putting all of the ingredients on a tray will make your life a little easier when cooking outside.